Teaching Artists

 • Orientation meeting(s) TBD

 • Weekend availability for private lessons.
-Currently our studios are fully booked during the week.
+Currently our studios are mostly booked during the week.
 We are in high demand for private voice instructors to students of all levels ages 8 through Adult.

-Summer Teaching Artist Compensation: Weekly stipend based on education and experience.
+Teaching Artist Compensation: Hourly rate based on education and experience.

 Private Voice Instructor Compensation: Per 30, 45 or 60 minute lesson based on education and experience.

-Reports to: Education Director, Kristianna Pirrie and Education Manager, Christy Timberlake
+Reports to: Education Director, Ashleigh Blevins and Education Manager, Christy Timberlake

-How to Apply: Please send resume and letter of interest to kpirrie@gcpastl.org
+How to Apply: Please send resume, letter of interest and availability to ablevins@gcpastl.org

 Back to Job Opportunities